 Human smuggling is central to the mixed movements examined in this paper and is a phenomenon that clearly exacerbates the problems of bribery, corruption and extortion in the border crossing process.
 In this respect, the issue of mixed movement is directly linked to the much broader challenges of good governance, state transparency and accountability.
-In the words of IOM, smuggling creates "a climate where public officials abuse their position for private gain.
+According to one statement, smuggling creates "a climate where public officials abuse their position for private gain.
 This impunity corrodes the integrity and effectiveness of democratic government and ultimately undermines its authority, neutrality and the rule of law" (IOM 2009a: 9).